AAMutlu20/AAMutlu20/README.md

 ### :man_technologist: About Me :
 I am a Student at VSCPI <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Burgas, Bulgaria.

-- :telescope: I’m interested in game development and 3D modelling(enviroment and character creation).
+- :telescope: I’m interested in game and app development, website creation and 3D modelling.

-- :seedling: Currently learning WordPress.
+- :seedling: Currently learning Blender and Solidworks.

 - :zap: In my free time, I develop some projects in Unreal Engine.